asifthewebguy/wallpaper0-changer/README.md

 - Custom URL protocol handler (`wallpaper0-changer:`) for easy wallpaper setting
 - Downloads images from aiwp.me API
 - Sets desktop wallpaper using Windows API
-- Runs in the system tray for minimal interference
+- Runs in the system tray with a custom logo icon for minimal interference
 - Caches downloaded images to avoid re-downloading

 ## Installation

+### Easy Installation (Recommended)

+1. Download the latest release
+2. Run the `install.ps1` script
+3. Follow the on-screen instructions

+The installer will:
+- Build the application (if needed)
+- Copy files to the installation directory
+- Create a Start Menu shortcut
+- Register the protocol handler
+- Create an uninstaller

+### Manual Installation

+If you prefer to install manually:

 1. Build the application in Release mode
-2. Run the `register_protocol.ps1` script with administrator privileges to register the custom URL protocol
+2. Run the `register_protocol.ps1` script with administrator privileges (or `register_protocol_user.ps1` for current user only)
 3. The application will start automatically when you click on a `wallpaper0-changer:` link

 ## Usage